dsherret/dax/README.md

 Differences:

-1. No globals or custom CLI command to execute—import into a script then use `deno run -A your_script.ts`.
+1. No globals or global configuration.
+1. No custom CLI.
 1. Cross platform shell to help the code work on Windows.
    - Uses [deno_task_shell](https://github.com/denoland/deno_task_shell)'s parser.
-   - Allows exporting the shell's environment to the current process (see `.exportEnv()` below)
+   - Allows exporting the shell's environment to the current process.
+1. Good for use in shell script replacements or application code.
 1. Named after my cat.

 ## Example